meilisearch/meilisearch-kubernetes/CONTRIBUTING.md

 ⚠️ Before doing anything, make sure you got through the guide about [Releasing an Integration Tool](https://github.com/meilisearch/integration-guides/blob/main/guides/integration-tool-release.md).

-Every PR that is merged to `main` needs to the file `Chart.yaml`(charts/meilisearch/Chart.yaml) increasing the version of the chart accordingly to the modifications that will be introduced.
-The release process is then automated
+⚠️ Every PR that is merged to `main` introducing changes to the Helm Chart needs to modify the file `Chart.yaml`(charts/meilisearch/Chart.yaml), by increasing the version of the chart accordingly.

+Every PR that is merged to `main` triggers the automated release process, as specified at `.github/workflows/release-chart.yaml`.
 A GitHub Action will be triggered and publish a new release on the GitHub repository [releases](https://github.com/meilisearch/meilisearch-kubernetes/releases).
-This will enable users to start using the new version of the chart right away.
+This will enable users to start using the new version of the chart immediately after publishing.

 <hr>